slurmulon/pheno/README.md

 ## Presentation

 `gettext` does an excellent job of helping to support plural pronounciations, right-to-left languages, and of course localized content based on a user's internationalization profile.
+However, it rightfully doesn't specify anything regarding the more _stylistic_ aspects of the content.

 It is not uncommon for locales to correlate with another company branch or partner organization.
 SaaS companies have begun to offer "home-cooked" versions of their client application for customers, and the more gracefully an application can adapt to the individual requirements of each customer or partner organization the better.